TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 I'm putting my money where my mouth is.
 [NPM provenance statements are great]({% link _posts/2024-06-17-supply-chain-provenance.md %}).
 Everyone should publish packages with a provenance statement.
 Including me.

+I [already have]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) a GitHub Actions Build CI workflow, so it should have been easy.
 It took me longer to get up and running than I would have liked.
 Mostly down to my own stupidity.
 At least now that I've made the mistakes, you don't have to.

 # TL;DR

-You need to add four additional lines compared with a standard build workflow
+You need to add four additional lines to a standard GitHub Actions build workflow.

 {% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr.png" alt="NPM Provenance Workflow TLDR" %}